First-Time Homebuyers Incentive

-The homebuyer is responsible for repayment and costs associated with valuing the home at time of repayment.
-For example if the homeowner was to repay the incentive but is not selling the home at that time, an appraisal would be required to determine the homes market value.
-The cost of the appraisal would be the homeowners responsibility.
+The homebuyer is responsible for repayment and costs associated with valuing the home at the time of repayment.
+For example, if the homeowner were to repay the incentive but did not sell the home at that time, an appraisal would be required to determine the market value.
+The cost of the appraisal would be the homeowners’ responsibility.

 The homebuyer is also responsible for certain third-party expenses, such as closing services, legal costs and other expenses associated with the purchase.

 The repayment is based on the home’s market value.
 If considering renovations, which will increase the homes’ value, it would be beneficial for the homeowner to repay the incentive before any significant improvements.

 What if I want to Refinance the Home?

 The home can be refinanced without making immediate repayment of the incentive.
 The refinance must not exceed 80% of the total value of the home.

 As time goes on, I believe more details will be released regarding refinancing options for those using the Shared Equity Incentive.
 It is difficult to say whether each lender will allow the refinancing of certain mortgage structures, as not all lenders will follow the same lending guidelines and policy.

 Is there another Mortgage Registered Against the Home?

 The Shared Equity Mortgage is secured by registering against the home as a second mortgage.

 The First-Time Homebuyers Incentive is an excellent tool for reducing a homebuyers’ monthly mortgage payment.
 Be sure to ask your Professional Mortgage Broker any questions you may have and fully understand how the program works before committing to it.
 Ask yourself these two questions: